SasikiranJ/Pneumonia_detection_API_Hacks/README.md

 ## Steps to use this API using docker:-

 1).
-Simplt clone/download this repo into your local machine
+Simply clone/download this repo into your local machine
 2).
 With the help of docker you can easily access the application
     After downloading repo:
     1) docker build --tag detect .  (. represents current directory make sure you are in repo folder)